freeradical13/freeradical13.github.io/index.md

 # Temperature

-[Temperature][] is a measure of the average kinetic energy of a set of particles.
+[Temperature][] is a measure of the average kinetic energy of a set of objects.

 # Atoms